alainmbebi/L21-norm-GS/README.md

 * MTGS.kmlasso.R uses the MTGS.kmlasso function from [MTGS R package](https://CRAN.R-project.org/package=MTGS) and compute the GEBVs using Kernelized multivariate LASSO

 * MTGS.mrce.R uses the MTGS.mrce function from [MTGS R package](https://CRAN.R-project.org/package=MTGS) and compute the GEBVs using MRCE

+2- The folder Simulation contains data sets used for simulation.
+Files are to be readed as in the examples below:
+2-1- listX_n50p100s30rho.1 (list of the predictor matrices X for all 20 replicates, with n=50, p=100, s=30 and the AR(1) parameter \rho=.1)
+2-2- listY_n50p100s30rho.1  (list of the response matrices Y for all 20 replicates, with n=50, p=100, s=30 and the AR(1) parameter \rho=.1)
+2-3- trueB_n50p100s30rho.9 (list of the true regression coefficient matrices B for all 20 replicates, with n=50, p=100, s=30 and the AR(1) parameter \rho=.1)

 * coeffRV.R uses the coeffRV function from [FactoMineR R package](https://CRAN.R-project.org/package=FactoMineR) and is used to compute the RV coefficient